Xamarsia/sellify/services/admin-frontend/README.md

 ## Future Enhancements

-- [ ] Increase test coverage.
+- [ ] Expand test coverage.
 - [ ] Implement a skeleton for upload times.
-- [ ] Add functionality to handle order cancellations and refunds.
+- [ ] Implement functionality for order cancellations and refunds.
+- [ ] Add user reviews and ratings.

 ## License